How to Make Naturally Pink Frosting with Strawberries

-For naturally pink frosting, start with a half-pound of fresh strawberries.
-Blend them until smooth.
+Blend the strawberries until smooth.
 I like the idea of using the whole berries in the frosting, and my high-powered blender pulverizes the heck out of strawberry seeds.
-But if your puree looks too seedy, pour it through a mesh strainer.
+But if your puree looks too seedy, pour it through a fine mesh strainer.

 Cook the strawberry puree on the stove over medium-low heat, stirring constantly, for about 15 minutes.
 During this time, it will cook down a bit and thicken.
-Then add the puree in place of the milk in your frosting.
-You can use your favorite recipe for buttercream or scroll down for the one I made, which has a bit of fresh lemon juice for some extra zing.
+You’ll use this puree in place of the milk that’s typically called for in buttercream frosting recipes.

 This recipe makes enough to either very generously frost a dozen cupcakes or spread more conservatively on 24 cupcakes.

-Have leftover strawberry puree?
-Toss it in a smoothie or swirl it into plain yogurt.
+Eat is with a spoon, toss it in a smoothie, or swirl it into plain yogurt.

 Ingredients